Wex47/Orbi/readme.md

 # Orbi: an Intelligent Travel Assistant

-Orbi was born to solve real problems I frequently encounter as a travelling hobbiest.
+Orbi was created to address real-world challenges I frequently encounter as a travel enthusiast.

 ## ✨ High-Level Overview